vicospacorum/bbb-AnC/README.md

 # Big Blue Button Automation and Control
 The aim of this project is to create a series of PHP scripts that will run on Cron and automate the proccess of controlling BigBlueButton's sessions.

+## Requirements
+- Google Drive API
+`npm i googleapis`

 ## Technologies
-- PHP 7
+- PHP
+- JavaScript
+- Shell
 - MySQL
 - XML
 - JSON
-- Bash
 - GCE

 ---